The primary goal is to show how the number of rows per base table data block impacts selectivity.

 statement 1.
 The total estimated time is 0.81 seconds.

-I hope you enjoyed it and could get a lot of information from this article!
+I hope you enjoyed and gained valuable insights from this article.

-Please don’t forget to watch our video course about indexing techniques on Teradata:
+Don’t forget to watch our video course on Teradata indexing techniques.

 The Teradata USI compendium